 Rock City gay party productions does events around town, including New Year's, Australia Day, and other holiday specials.

-The Beyond leather/fetish events with dress code seem to be on permanent hiatus.
+The Beyond leather/fetish events with dress code appear to be on permanent hiatus.

 Saunas, Sex Clubs, Escorts